THE NETWORK IS FOR YOU!

 Network members are professionals serving young people across the New York State through mentoring.
 These youth development and mentoring practitioners are invested in furthering their professional development, enhancing the practices of their organization, and amplifying the Mentoring Movement for the benefit of all young people.

 Does this sound like you?
-Read the membership packet and join the Network today!
+Join us in the Network today!

 NETWORK ENGAGEMENT OPPORTUNITIES